reubenstr/ElectroPup/README.md

 ### PC/Laptop - Plotting, Simulation, and Development

-Desktop or laptop computer running Ubuntu Desktop (or your prefered flavor of Linux).
+Desktop or laptop computer running Ubuntu Desktop (or your preferred flavor of Linux).

 Software: VSCode (with remote SSH and PlatformIO extensions), Drawio, LibreOffice, KiCad, OrcaSlicer, Chrome/Firefox